Generating PDFs in Angular with jsPDF and Nutrient Web SDK

 })

-const baseUrl =
+const baseUrl = `${location.protocol}//${location.host}/assets/`;

-const searchQuery = 'Company Ltd.';
+const searchQuery = "Company Ltd.";

 try {

-const res = await fetch('/assets/data.json');
+const res = await fetch("/assets/data.json");

-const data = await res.json(); // Define and initialize 'data'.
+const data = await res.json();

-const instance: any = await PSPDFKit.load({
+const instance: any = await NutrientViewer.load({

 baseUrl,

-container: '#pspdfkit-container',
+container: "#nutrient-container",

 headless: true,